johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

     b.build_model_bax_schwarz()
     plot_bax_titration(b.model)

+Put in words, this means that the **velocity of pore formation increases linearly with the amount of Bax, never reaching saturation.**

-Third, this reaction scheme can be thought of as simple enzyme-substrate catalysis where the enzyme, rather than the substrate is consumed.
-Bax is the enzyme, the liposome is the substrate, and the product is the permeabilized liposome.
+Third, **this reaction scheme can be thought of as simple enzyme-substrate catalysis where the enzyme, rather than the substrate is consumed.** Bax is the enzyme, the liposome is the substrate, and the product is the permeabilized liposome.
 That is, it is: ``E + S <-> ES --> EP``.
-As such, the reaction must, by necessity always stop (or rather, asymptotically decelerate); it stops in the limit when all ``E`` is consumed and all possible pores have been formed.
+As such, the reaction must, by necessity, always stop (or rather, asymptotically decelerate); it stops in the limit when all ``E`` is consumed and all possible pores have been formed.
-If the P/L ratio is high (>> 1) then dye release may become experimentally indistinguishable from 100% well before the reaction is completed.
+If the P/L ratio is high (>> 1) then dye release may become experimentally indistinguishable from 100% well before the reaction is completed in terms of pore formation.
 When P/L is high, the kinetic curve for the pores/ves velocity appears as a straight line for the course of the experiment.
 When P/L is low, the protein is rapidly consumed and both dye release and pores/ves plateau quickly.

-Ff the partitioning of protein to liposomes is fast (as it is expected to be), then :math:`ES` comes rapidly to steady-state. *In this model :math:`S`, the liposomes, can never be diminished because more pores can always form,* hence this aspect of the Michaelis-Menten assumption applies.
+If the partitioning of protein to liposomes is fast (as it is expected to be), then :math:`ES` comes rapidly to steady-state.
+In this model :math:`S`, the liposomes, can never be diminished because more pores can always form, hence this aspect of the Michaelis-Menten assumption applies.

-Fourth, unlike in the reversible model (see below) there can be no linear, constant phase in the pores/ves plot for this model.
-This would require a way to form pores which did not continue to consume protein.
+**Fourth, unlike in the reversible model (see below) there can be no linear, constant phase in the pores/ves plot for this model.** This would require a way to form pores which did not continue to consume protein.

 Reversible pore formation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The next case to consider is where the proteins involved in pore formation can
+The next case to consider is the same simple model as above but with the
+modification that the proteins involved in pore formation can dissociate from a
-dissociate from a vesicle and return to solution.
-If this is the case then
+vesicle and return to solution.
+If this is the case then a single protein can
-a single protein can permeabilize a (potentially large) number of vesicles.
+permeabilize a (potentially large) number of vesicles.

 The reverse rate dramatically effects the shape of the kinetic curves.
 In the plot below a series of traces for pores per vesicle and percent dye